 - Complaint.
 Any member of the University community may file a complaint against a student for violations of the Student Code of Conduct.
 A complaint shall be prepared in writing by the Complainant or interviewing University official and directed to the Student Discipline Administrator.
-Complaints should be submitted as soon as possible after a violation takes place, but no "statute of limitations" prevents the Student Discipline Administrator from acting when deemed warranted - 2.
+Complaints should be submitted as soon as possible after a violation takes place, but no "statute of limitations" prevents the Student Discipline Administrator from acting when deemed warranted. - 2.
 Inquiry.
 The Student Discipline Administrator may conduct an inquiry to determine if the complaint has merit and/or if it can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Student Discipline Administrator.
-Such disposition shall be final and there shall be no subsequent proceedings.
-Reminder: The Student Discipline System is an educational process, NOT a legal proceeding. - 3.
+Such disposition shall be final and there shall be no subsequent proceedings. - 3.
 Resolution.
 If the complaint is not admitted and/or cannot be disposed of by mutual consent, the Student Discipline Administrator will make a decision based on the information revealed in the inquiry.
 If the respondent is found in violation of the Code of Conduct, disciplinary action shall be assigned by the Student Discipline Administrator. - 4.
 Notification.
 The Student Discipline Administrator will notify the Respondent in writing of the decision(s) reached.
-The student will be notified of the appeals process.
+The student will be notified of his/her right to appeal and information on the appeals process will be included in writing.